Open-Systems-Pharmacology/docs/part-2/getting-started.md

 6. Configure PK-Sim® gene expression databases (for details see [PK-Sim® - Options](../part-3/pk-sim-options.md)).

+### (Re-)Qualification Framework

+Optional OSP Suite components which are only required for the [creation of qualification reports](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification).

+Installation instructions are provided [here](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification#tools)

 ### Third Party Tools

-Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, interfaces are available for MS Excel®, Matlab® and R. For purchasing and installation options, please contact the suppliers indicated in section, “Trademark information”.
+Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, interfaces are available for MS Excel® and R. For purchasing and installation options, please contact the suppliers indicated in section, “Trademark information”.

 ## Help: Contact, discussion forum, bug reporting, ...